matthias-reis/carda-gatsby/content/articles/2022/01/d-bris-de-mondes-perdus-by-abraham.md

 > "The record is much rougher and also definitely less baroque than our previous albums.
 We've kept the general feeling of unease, though."

 The basic recipe for the new record, according to the band, was to use fewer instruments and push them to their limits.
 This simplicity, combined with a strong penchant for experimentation, has probably made the album what it is today: a solid and outstanding post-metal work.
 But, of course, I'm talking about post-metal as it should be: less produced, personal and direct.
-With this, Abraham have given the current phase of the genre a pat in the neck, adding something completely new.
+With this, Abraham have given the genre and its current phase a pat on the neck, adding something completely new.
 They managed to explore and enjoy the possibilities of their instruments to the fullest.
 They did that without becoming too focused on that at any point.
 Maybe you could describe this with: Back to the roots of the future.

 ## Abraham – "Fear Overthrown"